aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 ✓ **Manufacturing Readiness:** All processes proven and scalable to target production volumes
-✓ **Supply Chain Security:** All materials and components available from qualified suppliers with adequate capacity ✓ **Regulatory Compliance:** Design satisfies all applicable safety and environmental regulations ✓ **Economic Viability:** Cost structure supports free distribution in EDS networks and profitable export ✓ **Quality Assurance:** Comprehensive testing and validation procedures defined and implemented ✓ **Sustainability Achievement:** 100% sustainable materials and 95% end-of-life recyclability confirmed
+✓ **Supply Chain Security:** All materials and components available from qualified suppliers with adequate capacity ✓ **Regulatory Compliance:** Design satisfies all applicable safety and environmental regulations ✓ **Economic Viability:** Cost structure supports free distri ion in EDS networks and profitable export ✓ **Quality Assurance:** Comprehensive testing and validation procedures defined and implemented ✓ **Sustainability Achievement:** 100% sustainable materials and 95% end-of-life recyclability confirmed